Extraordinary must be a part of our lives from time to time. Gold panning in British Columbia (Canada), how does that sound?

 Gold searching is like a lottery game.
 Everyone has an equal chance of finding it but few find in significant amounts.

-Although I don’t think gold panning can be compared to fishing or hunting, the excitement should be similar.
+Although I don’t think gold panning can be compared to fishing the excitement should be similar.

 So, get your hands dirty and process a pan or two!
 Who knows maybe you will get lucky!